desain/owlbear-emanation/README.md

 -   **Image**: For image auras, selects which image asset to use as the aura.
 -   **Delete**: Remove this aura from the character.
 -   **Copy to Clipboard**: Copy this aura's settings to your OS clipboard.
--   **New**: Add another aura to the characters using the aura settings from the 'Defaults' tab.
+-   **New**: Add another aura to the characters using the top preset from the 'Defaults' tab.
 If multiple characters are selected, this button will add a new aura to all of them.
+-   **New (arrow)**: Add another aura to the characters using the selected preset from the menu.
 -   **Paste**: Allows you to add a previously-copied aura to a token.
 -   **Delete All**: Remove all auras from the selected characters.